elio-li/CSCI-4962/README.md

-# CSCI4964 Project in ML/AI
+# CSCI 4962 Project in ML/AI

+## This is the repository for Project in ML/AI course at RPI.